UkoeHB/Mechanics-of-MobileCoin/README.md

 # Mechanics-of-MobileCoin (Preview 2/10 chapters)

-This is a comprehensive conceptual (and technical) explanation of MobileCoin.
+Mechanics of MobileCoin is a comprehensive conceptual (and technical) exploration of the cryptocurrency MobileCoin.

 *License*